Table of contents

 One of these types, joint first-to-die life insurance, pays out on the first death of two people.

-The other is joint last-to-die life insurance coverage.
+The other is joint last-to-die life insurance coverage, also called second to die life insurance.

 As you can probably guess by its name, nothing happens on the first death.
 Instead, the insurance company pays out the death benefit when the surviving partner on the policy passes away.